Turborepo

 }

-To avoid creating circular dependencies on workspaces, the root turbo.json cannot extend from anything.
+To avoid creating circular dependencies on packages, the root turbo.json cannot extend from anything.
+The extends key will be ignored.

 Troubleshooting